 To help us break this down, please note the numbers 1-6 added to the canvas so that we can explain the purpose of each section.
 On the left-hand side of the canvas, you will list where you discuss your product/service and the gains from its use or the pains it solves.

 - Products & Services (1): This section identifies the product or service you are offering to your prospective customers.

 - Gain Creators (2): In this section please list the benefits that your product or service offers your ideal customers.

 - Pain Relievers (3): In this section list the pain relievers that product or service offers potential customers.

 On the right-hand side of the canvas, you discuss the product from the perception of your customer segment or persona.

 - Gains (4): List how your product or service provides gains for this customer segment.

 - Customer jobs (5): List everything your potential customers have to do to feel the gains and relieve their pains.

-- Pains (6): List all of the pain points your customer segment has.
+- Pains (6): List all of your customer segment's pain points.